 - Team management.
-An instructional designer can lead a team that works on the course: eLearning developer, graphic designer, actor, etc. They are responsible for the entire project.
+An instructional designer can lead a dedicated development team that works on the course: eLearning developer, graphic designer, actor, etc. They are responsible for the entire project.

 One thing both specialists work on is learner feedback.
 Instructional designers address the issues with the curriculum and the general direction of each lesson, while eLearning developers handle all the technical matters.

 These are some of the common approaches that instructional designers use in their work.

 The acronym stands for the five phases of this process: Analysis, Design, Development, Implementation, and Evaluation.
 This is one of the most widespread approaches and often is the foundation for others of its kind.

 - Analysis.
 This is the phase where the instructional designer defines the problem to be solved, estimates the learners’ skill level, and sets the goals for the course.